rsrini7/dspy-rag-bm25-rerank-llm/README.md

     **Arguments:**
     *   `-f, --file FILE_PATH`: (Optional) Path to a `.txt` file containing documents (one per line).
 If provided, these documents will be indexed instead of the defaults.
 Requires `--query` to be specified as well.
     *   `-q, --query QUERY_TEXT`: (Required) Query string to run against the indexed documents (either default or from `--file`).
+    *   `--llm`: (Optional) Enable LLM answer generation.
+If not set, only reranked context is shown.

     **Examples:**
     ```bash
-    # Example: Use default documents (from src/dspy_rag_app/data.py) and run a specific query
+    # Use default documents and run a specific query (reranked context only)
     uv run python main.py --query 'What is DSPy?'

+    # Use default documents and get an LLM answer
+    uv run python main.py --query 'What is DSPy?' --llm

-    # Example: Index 'my_docs.txt' and run a specific query
+    # Index 'my_docs.txt' and run a specific query (LLM answer)
-    uv run python main.py --file path/to/my_docs.txt --query 'Summarize the file.'
+    uv run python main.py --file path/to/my_docs.txt --query 'Summarize the file.' --llm

-    # Running without arguments or with --file but no --query will show usage instructions.
-    uv run python main.py
     ```

 *   **Streamlit Web Interface (app.py):**